Ssnnee/alx-higher_level_programming/0x10-python-network_0/README.md

 # 0x10.
 Python - Network #0

-In this project we write somme useful scripts to understand HTTP request
+In this project we write somme useful scripts to understand HTTP request and how to use curl to write request.

 *Topics:*  Bash Python Scripting Back-end API